drew-abbo/mcfunc_compiler/dev/spec.md

 The number of times a function is called is also tracked.
 This can help optimiation remove functions that may end up unused after inlining.
-Exposed functions are gived an automatic `+1` to their use counter so that they cannot be removed (although they can be inlined).
+Exposed functions are gived an automatic `+1` to their use counter so that they cannot be removed (they can still be inlined).

 Note that functions called do not need to be *defined* to be used, only declared.
 The following will work even though there's no importing between